giorgiaBertacchini/MLOps-DevelopPhase/README.md

 kedro docker run --image <image-name>
 ```

-# Bridge
+# Getting Started

-## Interactions And Communication

-To interact with pipeline and all step, there is run.py that answer to command line.
-The avaiable command line are:
+To interact with pipeline and all step, there is `run.py` which answer to command lines.
+It makes easier to do tasks such as opening tool gui, creating a new model and its bento, and updating dataset.
+The avaiable command lines are:

 ![This is an image](https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/run.png)

-For communication between this project and observability step, there is a [Flask](https://flask.palletsprojects.com/en/2.2.x/) application with avaible API:
+For communication between this project and production phase, there is a [Flask](https://flask.palletsprojects.com/en/2.2.x/) application with avaible API:

 ![This is an image](https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/app.png)

----

-# Getting Started

-To run Flask application:
+To run Flask application, usefull for Production phase:

 ```
 flask run --host=0.0.0.0 --port=3030